noteflakes-music/lyp/docs/developer-guide.md

 ### Including fonts

-Lyp also supports automatic installation of fonts, based on work by [Abraham Lee](https://github.com/tisimst).
+lyp also supports automatic installation of fonts, based on work by [Abraham Lee](https://github.com/tisimst).
 When a package is installed, lyp will copy any font files residing in the `fonts` directory into the corresponding `otf` and `svg` directories of all installed versions of Lilypond.

-**Note**: fonts will be only installed in versions of Lilypond starting from than 2.18.2.
-Lyp automatically patches any version newer than 2.19.12 in order to support custom fonts.
+**Note**: fonts will be only installed in versions of Lilypond starting from than 2.18.2. lyp automatically patches any version newer than 2.19.12 in order to support custom fonts.

 ### Extending lyp and adding commands